NoriSte/reactjsday-2019-testing-course/book/dom-elements-selection.md

 | type            | User experience     |
 | ARIA attributes | User experience     |

-These selectors do not have testing purposes, the more the tests use them, the more they're unstable.
+These selectors do not have testing purposes, the more the tests use them, the more they're fragile.
 You could not blame yourself or a colleague of your when, after 20 minutes of watching the pipeline and debugging the app, you discover that the test broke because of a class is changed.
 The problem is not in the web app, the problem is in the test.

 You need to use a dedicated attribute, one that will not change because of other needs, and this is `data-testid` (or `data-test`, or `data-cy`, etc.).
 No one is going to change a `data-testid` attribute, even if he/she does not know what it means.